-- Factory pre-installed black draining tubing with flow controller inside is removed during new installation.
-Please reconnect to Point W. - Tank is very heavy (full of water) but purified water flows out very slow from the drinking faucet.
+- If the water storage tank feels heavy (full of water), but purified water flows out very slow from the drinking faucet.
 This would indicate that the tank needs to be pressurized or replaced.
 Please proceed with our tank test below. - Obtain a towel and locate the plastic blue cap on the bottom side of the tank. - Fully unscrew the cap to expose the air stem valve. - Use a small flat tool like flat head screwdriver to press in on the tank air stem valve.